endeve/thornado/README.md

 </pre>

 # Activities, progress, and results
+## Jan 31 2024
+1. Helped proof-reading the rebuttal of reviewers' comments
+2. Started to learn reframe
 ## Jan 30 2024
 1. The modified build run script has now tested on PVC04 and Aurora.
 It is working.
 2. The compilation time of the 4 cases, i.e., SineWaveStreaming and Relaxation cases with a grid of 8x8x8 and 16x16x16 costs 45m4.619s in total on Aurora: